sambatriste/netty-wiki-translation/Forked-Tomcat-Native.md

 ## How to build

 You don't usually need to build `netty-tcnative` by yourself because we officially ship the JARs with the native libraries for Linux x86_64, Mac OS X x86_64, and Windows x86_64.
+If you are looking for a SNAPSHOT build, browse [our CI server](https://secure.motd.kr/jenkins/view/TCNative/).

 ### Building on Linux